- Welcome to the DNP

-While all DNP courses are delivered online, you will attend three Executive Sessions during each spring semester of the program.
-Students report that these sessions provide a valuable opportunity to engage and interact with both faculty and fellow students.
+While all courses are delivered online, students attend three to four Executive Sessions on the Boise State campus.
+Executive Sessions include an orientation and the delivery of Scholarly Projector proposals and final reports.
+In addition, these on campus sessions provide a valuable opportunity to engage and interact with both faculty and fellow students.

 Ready to Get Started?

-A new cohort starts the DNP program each fall semester.
-Applications are due by July 15 and those who apply by April 15 receive priority consideration.
+A new cohort of students enrolls each fall semester.
+Applications are due by July 15.
+Apply by April 15 to receive priority consideration.